 The first 24 hours

-The first 24 hours following a cesarean delivery present many of the same challenges as a vaginal delivery.
+The first 24 hours following a C-section present many of the same challenges as a vaginal delivery.
 These include the mother adjusting to new parenthood, attempting breastfeeding, and fielding visitors.
 People who undergo cesarean deliveries face additional challenges.

-Most people recovering from a cesarean delivery stay in the hospital 2 to 4 days.
+Most people recovering from a C-section stay in the hospital 2 to 4 days.

-One of the biggest risks of cesarean delivery is developing a blood clot in the leg.
+One of the biggest risks of C-section is developing a blood clot in the leg.
 This is more likely in people who are overweight or who remain immobile for long periods.

 Women who are unable to walk may have special cuffs on their legs designed to keep the blood moving.
 Otherwise, if they are able to walk, it is essential for them to get up and move around as quickly as possible.

 In the first 24 hours, it is common to feel pain at the site of the incision.
 Many women also feel post-birth cramps as the uterus shrinks.
 These sensations feel similar to menstrual cramps, but may be more intense.

 A nurse or doctor will carefully monitor the cesarean incision for signs of infection.
 They will also check vaginal bleeding.
 Even after a C-section, the uterus has to shed what is left of the pregnancy.
 Vaginal bleeding usually lasts 4 to 6 weeks after birth and is heaviest during the first days.